ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 --- abstract

-This document defines a base YANG data model for network inventory that is application- and technology-agnostic.
-This data model can be augmented with application-specific and technology-specific details in other, more specific network inventory data models.
+This document defines a base YANG data model for network inventory.
+The scope of this base model is set to be application- and technology-agnostic.
+However, the data model is designed with appropriate provisions to ease future augmentations with application-specific and technology-specific details.

 --- middle

 # Introduction

-The purpose of this document is to define a base network inventory YANG data model that is application- and technology-agnostic.
+This document defines a base network inventory
+YANG data model that is application- and technology-agnostic.
 The base data model can be augmented to describe application-specific or technology-specific information.